TFAGaming/NetLevel-Bot/README.md

 DATABASE_URL = "file:./dev.db"
 ```

+5. Create a new migration for Prisma: `npx prisma migrate dev --name init`
-5. Compile the TypeScript files and then run the bot: `npm run build`
+6. Compile the TypeScript files and then run the bot: `npm run build`
-6. Enjoy! :)
+7. Enjoy! :)

 # Frequently Asked Questions (FAQs):